-Our ambition is to consider conserving and enhancing biodiversity, as part of everything that we do.
+Our ambition is to consider the intrinsic value of conserving and enhancing biodiversity, as part of everything that we do.
 We will take steps to ensure that we review the effects of our activities and decisions on biodiversity and that, wherever feasible, we can be working to promote and enhance the biodiversity of the city.
 We will take our objectives concerning biodiversity policy and consider them within all other areas of our work, for example our housing, transport, and economy.
-We will take biodiversity from the fringes of our policy into the mainstream where it will be considered equally with our other policy domains.

-We can achieve this by recognising that nature conservation interests make a significant contribution to our lives in Cambridge by generating economic, community and health and well-being benefits.
-Such an approach will also help us to explore sustainable nature-based solutions across the city.
+We recognise that biodiversity not only has intrinsic value and beauty but also provides our life support system, whilst further contributing to all our lives in Cambridge by generating economic, community, health and well-being benefits.
+The mainstreaming approach will also help us to explore sustainable nature-based solutions across the city.
 This means we can use nature to help us solve some of the biggest issues that face us today including climate change, water and flood management or atmospheric pollutants from vehicles.
-This process will transform nature into an asset that delivers multiple benefits to us.
+This process will recognise and value nature as an asset that delivers multiple benefits to us.